Back to top

 How will Hertfordshire's climate change?

-It suggests that over the next few decades Hertfordshire may experience:
+The UK Climate Change Projections suggest that over the next few decades Hertfordshire may experience:

 - A 2°C increase in average annual temperatures.